wizzat/essays/OLAPStreamProcessing.md

     GROUP BY 1, 2;
     -- Cost = 2.2tb

 It may seem like processing the dataset so many times is inefficient, but as with any mature technique, there are always a myriad of ways to optimize it.
 One of the most important ways to optimize processing is by utilizing knowledge of the business domain.
-For our example, it almost never makes sense to create reports that group by creative or destination url without also including advertiser.
-This allows us to cut 3 tables per cube down to a only 5.
+For our example, it almost never makes sense to create reports that group by creative or destination URL without also including advertiser.
+This allows us to cut 3 of the 8 potential aggregate tables per cube down to only 5.

 Additionally, it is sometimes possible to use "low level" aggregations grouped by more dimensions as a data source for building "high level" aggregations grouped by some subset of dimensions.
-These relationships are often chained to produce a heierarchy tuned for delivery time or minimal cost.
+These relationships are often chained to produce a hierarchy tuned for delivery time or minimal cost.

 ![Hierarchical Updates](images/imp_hierarchy.png)